mathewpan2/Weather-Graph-App/README.md

 This is a simple web application that displays the weather forecast for a given location.
 It is built with React and uses the OpenWeatherMap API to fetch weather data.
 Getting Started

-## To run the app on your local machine, follow these steps:
+## To run the app on your local machine, follow these steps

 Clone this repository to your computer.
 Install the dependencies by running npm install in the project directory.
 Create a file named .env in the project directory and add your OpenWeatherMap API key as follows: "REACT_APP_API_KEY=your_api_key_here"

 Run npm start to start the development server.
 Open your browser and go to http://localhost:3000 to view the app.

 ## How to Use